About me ...

 Knowledge is a pyramid - to build upward, you need a solid foundation.

-Concordia University, Montreal, Canada University College Dublin, Dublin, Ireland University of Limerick, Limerick, Ireland Lero, Ireland NASA ESA
+Concordia University University College Dublin University of Limerick Lero, Ireland NASA ESA

 SHORT PROFESSIONAL BIO

-I have been a member of the IEEE Computer Society since 2008 and a member of the Irish Computer Society since 2011.
+I have been a member of the IEEE Computer Society since 2008, a member of the Irish Computer Society since 2011, and a senior memmber of the American Institute of Aeronautics and Astronautics (AIAA).
 I hold a few software engineering certifications including MCSD (Microsoft Certified Solution Developer - 2001).

 EDUCATION